dlsu-lscs/leap25-backend/README.md

 # Leap25 Backend

+- staging env: deployed to coolify
+- production env: deployed to k3s or docker swarm (or coolify for last resort)

 > [!IMPORTANT]
 > READ the [Development Workflow](#development-workflow) for developers to see how to write tests along with your code